Improved LP-based Approximation Algorithms for Facility Location with Hard Capacities: Introduction

 \section{Introduction}

 We consider the facility location problem with hard capacities (CFL), a long-standing problem with intriguing unsettled approximability and literature dated back to the 90s.
 In this problem, we are given a set $\MC{F}$ of facilities, a set $\MC{D}$ of clients, and a distance metric $c$ defined over $\MC{F} \cup \MC{D}$.
 Each $i \in \MC{F}$ is associated with an open cost $o_i$ and a capacity $u_i$, which is the number of clients it can serve when opened up.
 The cost of serving a client $j$ using a facility $i$ equals the distance between them.
-The goal is to determine a set of facilities to open up and an assignment of the clients to the opened facilities which respects their capacity limits so that the total cost is minimized.
+The goal is to determine a set of facilities to open up and an assignment of the clients to the opened facilities that respects their capacity limits so as to minimize that the total cost.

-The CFL problem was first considered by Shmoys, Tardos, and Aardal~\cite{10.1145/258533.258600}.
+The CFL problem was first considered by Shmoys, Tardos, and Aardal in~\cite{10.1145/258533.258600}.
 For facilities with uniform capacities, Koropolu et al.~\cite{10.5555/314613.314616} showed that the local search heuristic proposed by Kuehn and Hamburger~\cite{10.1287/mnsc.9.4.643} yields a constant factor approximation.
 Chudak and Williamson~\cite{10.5555/645589.659788} improved the analysis of Korupolu et al.~\cite{10.5555/314613.314616} and obtained a $(6,5)$-approximation, i.e., a solution whose cost is bounded by 6 times the facility cost plus 5 times the service cost of an optimal solution.
 Aggarwal et al.~\cite{DBLP:journals/mp/AggarwalLBGGGJ13} introduced the idea of taking suitable linear combinations of inequalities which captures the local optimality and obtained a $3$-approximation.

 For facilities with non-uniform capacities, i.e., the general CFL problem, Pal et al.~\cite{10.5555/874063.875600} presented a $(9,5)$-approximation based on local search algorithm.
 The ratio was improved by Mahdian and Pal~\cite{DBLP:conf/esa/MahdianP03} to an $(8,7)$-approximation.
 Zhang et al.~\cite{DBLP:conf/ipco/ZhangCY04} introduced the idea of multi-exchange local operations and further improved the ratio to $(6,5)$.
 The algorithm was later modified by Bansal et al.~\cite{DBLP:conf/esa/BansalGG12} to achieve a $5$-approximation, which is the best ratio known for the CFL problem.